Dufferin Parish, New Brunswick: Local service district

-The local service district of the parish of Dufferin comprises the entire parish.
+The local service district of the parish of Dufferin comprised the entire parish.

 The LSD was established in 1969 to assess for community services, in this case to provide ambulance service after local funeral homes ceased doing so.
 Fire protection was added in 1970.

-Today the LSD assesses for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+In 2021, the LSD assesses for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
 The taxing authority is 509.00 Dufferin.

 Communities

 Communities at least partly within the parish.